Frank Wess: World War II and the 1940s

-Count Basie and The "New Testament" Band
+Count Basie and the "New Testament" band

 Because of Wess's time with Billy Eckstine, he had the opportunity to interact with Count Basie.
-Eckstine had recommended him to Basie, and he tried recruiting Wess for a couple of years.
-However, he would consistently refuse to join the band as he did not want to leave school just to go back on the road as he had already grown tired of it, thus his motive for going to school in the first place.
-At the end of his time in school, Basie called him and said he could help get Wess more exposure.
-Wess's only condition was that he needed a salary, and Basie agreed to pay him what he was asking for.
+Eckstine had recommended Wess to Basie, who tried recruiting Wess for several years.
+However, Wess consistently refused to join the band as he did not want to engage in long tours, which would force him to leave college – when, in the first place, he was attending college to expand his career options and avoid touring.

+At the end of Wess's education, Basie called him and said he could help get Wess more exposure.
+Wess's only condition was that he needed a salary, and Basie agreed.

-Wess played a pivotal role in the formation of Count Basie's orchestra as he recruited the following musicians: Thad Jones, Bill Hughes, Eddie Jones, Al Aarons, and Eric Dixon.
+Wess played a pivotal role in the formation of Count Basie's orchestra as he recruited new musicians to the band: Thad Jones, Bill Hughes, Eddie Jones, Al Aarons, and Eric Dixon.
 Together, this group of legendary musicians formed Count Basie's "New Testament" band.
 Throughout the years, other musicians came and went.
 Wess's versatility as an artist allowed him to play the flute, alto saxophone, and tenor saxophone.
 Basie's leadership style was unorthodox as he never rehearsed with the band, but rather, he would just sit and listen.
 Wess and his fellow musicians were the ones who decided on the arrangements.
 However, this approach to leadership allowed Basie to be aware of everything.
 He would have an eye on everything and knew what was occurring in the musicians' personal lives.
 While many could not comprehend Basie's approach, this allowed the members of the band to truly get to know each other so they could stay around long enough so that it translated into cohesive music pieces.

 During his time with Count Basie's band, Wess developed a close connection with Frank Foster.
-There was a lot of interplay between both of the musicians in the various performances, which displayed how they had developed a personal relationship.
-This flourishing friendship displayed how Basie's leadership style had encouraged the musicians to form a deeper connection with each other.
+There was a lot of interplay between both of the musicians in the various performances, with the song "Two Franks" being their showpiece.
+Their collaboration and flourishing friendship displayed how Basie's leadership style had encouraged the musicians to form a deeper connection with each other.

 When it came to instrumentation, Wess opted for the tenor saxophone and flute.
 This was critical in helping establish the swing in the orchestra's music, a component that Count Basie highly valued.
 For Wess, he felt that swing was important for anyone who wanted to play jazz.
 There had to be a constant pulse throughout the song.
 The musicians have to truly play together; they need to hear each other so that their instincts can help guide them on how to play next.
 Again, having that sort of connection points back to how Count Basie had led the band.
 In 1957, Wess willingly changed to playing the alto saxophone as the band had added Eddie "Lockjaw" Davis.

-In 1964, Wess departed from Count Basie's band.
+In 1964, Wess left Count Basie's band.